APPLY NOW

 After Rainwater Harvesting

-Sustainable development:- Keeping in view the natural resource utilization by our institution, the TSM Medical college and hospital management is committed for preservation of natural resources using state of the art technologies to achieve the sustainable development of the institution in particular and society in general.
+Keeping in view the natural resource utilization by our institution, the TSM Medical college and hospital management is committed for preservation of natural resources using state of the art technologies to achieve the sustainable development of the institution in particular and society in general.
 Since the inception of the institution we have planned for optimal utilization of natural resources and set the goal for zero discharge of effluents in our institution.

-In order to attain aforementioned goals, we have undertaken following projects:
+In order to attain aforementioned goals, we have undertaken following projects

 • Rain Water harvesting.